seejwy/skapi-doc/database-advanced/README.md

 ### Quering tags

-You can also query tags as below:
+You can also query tags that meet a `condition`.

 ```js
 skapi.getTag({